-How to Disable “Connect Without a PIN” Feature in Chrome Remote Desktop
+Disable “Connect Without A PIN” Feature

 The RDP Chrome Remote Desktop app provides an option that allows users to connect to a computer from a mobile device (TeamViewer can do this too, but it’s not free.)
 This feature makes accessing work or personal computers easy, regardless of where the user is.

 Users must enable the “Some devices can connect without a PIN code” option in order to take advantage of this mobile feature.
 Unfortunately, this function can cause- you guessed it- more issues with Chrome Remote Desktop not connecting.

 To resolve this issue, the first step is disconnecting, then attempting to reconnect again.
 See below for a step-by-step process:

 - Step 1: On the host machine (be it macOS or Windows), go to the official Chrome Remote Desktop website.
 Search for the name/title of the host device.

 Step 2: Hit the View / Edit option (located next to “This computer is configured to allow one or more clients to connect without entering a PIN”).

 - Step 3: Click Delete All.
 This removes all saved devices with current access to your host machine without requiring a PIN.

 - Step 4: From the Remote Desktop app, go to “Remote Support” and then click “Share”.

 - Step 5: A new pop-up window will appear, showing the PIN needed to connect with other devices.
 Enter the new PIN and verify the remote office is functioning as it should.